ryanlevy/ryanlevy.github.io/_posts/math/2017-04-23-Exponential-Derivative-Trick.md

      [ 0.
 0. 0.
 0.]
      [ 0.
 0. 0.
 0.]]

+While the finite difference scheme here worked, it required two matrix exponential calculations rather than one; in terms of operations the complex step method is better for larger matrices.
+See Ref [2] for cases in which the complex step has a lower relative error than finite difference schemes.

 # References

 [1] Squire, William, and Trapp, George, Using complex variables to estimate derivatives of real functions, *SIAM Review 40*, 1998, pp. 110-112.
 [DOI:10.1137/S003614459631241X](http://dx.doi.org/10.1137/S003614459631241X)